Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 Note this is the only metrics that contains data from testnet, all other metrics are from mainnet only.

 Formula:

-- `AVSs in Development`: use data across mainnet, testnet and private channels
+- `AVSs in Development`: Use data across mainnet, testnet and private channels.
-- `Active AVSs`: count number of AVSs who have at least 1 "active operator" registered to it on EigenLayer mainnet
+- `Active AVSs`: Count number of AVSs who have at least 1 "active operator" registered to it on EigenLayer mainnet.
-- `AVSs that have distributed rewards`: index `avs_reward_submission_created` event from `RewardCoordinator` contract, count number of AVSs who have also have distributed rewards to operators and stakers, and also in above "active AVSs" list
+- `AVSs that have distributed rewards`: Index `avs_reward_submission_created` event from the `RewardCoordinator` contract, count number of AVSs who have also have distributed rewards to operators and stakers, and also in above "active AVSs" list.

-Data Sources: Ethereum events from testnet and mainnet, private data Data Fresh Frequency: Every 1 hour
+Data Sources: Ethereum events from testnet and mainnet, private data.
+Data Fresh Frequency: Every 1 hour.